Meningitis and Encephalitis

 Antiviral medications may be prescribed for herpes encephalitis or other severe viral infections.
 Antibiotics may be prescribed for bacterial infections.
 Anticonvulsants are used to prevent or treat seizures.
 Corticosteroids are used to reduce brain swelling and inflammation.
 Sedatives may be needed for irritability or restlessness.
 Over-the-counter medications may be used for fever and headache.
 Individuals with encephalitis or bacterial meningitis are usually hospitalized for treatment.

 The prognosis for encephalitis varies.
-Some cases are mild, short and relatively benign and individuals have full recovery.
+Some cases are mild, short and relatively benign and individuals have full recovery. although the process may be slow.
 Other cases are severe, and permanent impairment or death is possible.
 The acute phase of encephalitis may last for 1 to 2 weeks, with gradual or sudden resolution of fever and neurological symptoms.
 Neurological symptoms may require many months before full recovery.
 With early diagnosis and prompt treatment, most individuals recover from meningitis.
 However, in some cases, the disease progresses so rapidly that death occurs during the first 48 hours, despite early treatment.

 The NINDS supports and conducts research on infections and diseases of the brain and nervous system including encephalitis and meningitis.
 Much of this research is aimed at learning more about the cause(s), prevention, and treatment of these disorders.